 In 2018, Heibati et al. investigated a multispectral approach to link fluorescence emission and presence of bacteria in drinking water in Sweden.
 While in earlier studies (Baker et al., 2015; Bridgeman et al., 2015; Sorensen et al., 2018b), emission associated with tryptophan was measured at 360 nm upon exciting at 280 nm, Heibati et al. (2018) used the EEM data covering the entire 220-600 nm excitation wavelength range and the 240-800 nm emission wavelength range.
 The EEMs were analyzed by multivariate statistical methods, firstly Parallel Factor Analysis (PARAFAC) and then Partial Least Squares (PLS).
 Throughout the measuring period, the water samples did not show substantial microbial contamination, and no E. coli or coliforms were detected.
 The only applicable microbial indicator was HPC, and only weak correlations were observed between the EEM data and HPC.
 Moreover, the correlations were unusually found to be negative, meaning the more bacteria were in the water, the less intense was the fluorescence effect.
 The researchers reasoned that perhaps the bacteria are taking up available tryptophan and this is the cause of the negative correlation.
 This study may serve as an indication that at very low concentrations of heterotrophic bacteria (<150 CFU/ml) it is difficult to detect bacteria using the fluorescence measurement approach (Heibati et al., 2017).
 Altogether, these studies demonstrated the potential and some limitations of using fluorescence spectroscopy for detection of bacteria in water.
 It appears that fluorescence emission measurements at a single excitation/emission wavelength pair may be a suitable proxy for microbial contamination in water with high microbial load, however it may not be sensitive enough to enable bacterial detection in high quality drinking water with low levels of bacteria, as is the case in most developed countries including Israel.
-For this purpose, the multispectral EEM analysis approach could be more appropriate.
-When properly calibrated, it could be adopted in the water and food industry.

 While these studies exemplify the ability of fluorescence spectroscopy to detect bacteria in water, the use of drinking water microbial indicators may be problematic.
 All studies suggest that the reason bacteria are detectable using fluorescence spectroscopy is the bacterial concentration of tryptophan and its derivatives (primarily proteins).
 However, tryptophan concentration is affected by all bacterial species (and other organisms) and not only by the specific microbial indicators such as E. coli.
 In order to explain the direct correlation between tryptophan-related fluorescence and bacterial concentration, one may require a lab model system which can correctly quantify all bacteria and not only indicative species.
 Previous works done on this subject (Determann et al. 1998), to the best of our knowledge, did not consider the use of multispectral analysis.